The cosmological constant as an eigenvalue of the Hamiltonian constraint in Horava-Lifshits theory: Introduction

 which appears to be an expectation value.
 In particular, it can be interpreted as an eigenvalue equation with a weight factor on the normalization.
 The application of a variational procedure in ordinary gravity with a trial wave functional of the form

-shows that there is no real solution compatible with the procedure.
-The purpose of this paper is to obtain an eigenvalue equation for the cosmological constant like the one in Eq.$\left( \ref{WDW_1}\right) $ but in HL theory with the help of the Wheeler-DeWitt equation.
+shows that there is no real solution of the parameter $\beta$ compatible with the procedure.
+The purpose of this paper is to obtain an eigenvalue equation for the cosmological constant like the one in Eq.$\left( \ref{WDW_1}\right) $ but in HL theory with the help of the WDW equation.
 Nevertheless, as pointed out by Mukohyama\cite{Mukohyama}, there are four versions of the theory: with/without the detailed balance condition; and with/without the projectability condition.
 In this paper, we will consider the problem with and without detailed balanced condition.